afcarl/BART_budget/README.md

 ### Project Status
 Waiting to hear from from BART to clarify the following:
-1.how this data corelates to the audited financials.
+1. how this data corelates to the audited financials.
-2.meaning of the account descriptions
+2. meaning of the account descriptions
-3.meaning of the source abbreviation
+3. meaning of the source abbreviation

 Once these are cleared up, a request for the same data for 2016 will be requested.